List of tallest buildings in South Africa: Notable buildings in Johannesburg

 Marble Towers is a skyscraper in the Central Business District of Johannesburg, South Africa.
 It was built in 1973 and is 32 storeys tall.
 The building has an eight-storey parking garage attached to it.
 It has the biggest electronic sign in the Southern Hemisphere, measuring 44 by 32 by 12 m.
 It is made out of a mixture of concrete and marble.
 Its main use is for commercial offices.

 KwaDukuza eGoli Hotel is a skyscraper in the Central Business District of Johannesburg, South Africa.
 The complex, built in 1970 originally as "The Tollman Towers" (owned by the prominent South African family), were two separate towers, one 40 stories and the other 22, linked by a four-story podium with a pool deck and a running track.
 The building was empty for many years as the hotel, The Johannesburg Sun, relocated to Sandton.
 The building was then converted to a Holiday Inn, which also quickly failed.
 The new KwaDukuza eGoli Hotel opened in 2001, when it hosted 3000 police officers for the world summit on sustainable development, it was owned Mark Whitehead of Whitehead Enterprises, then also soon went out of business.
 The building is "mothballed."

 Sandton City is a shopping centre located in Sandton, Johannesburg that was built as pioneer centre in 1973.
 The tower was built as part of a business park for downtown Sandton, a suburb of Johannesburg.
 Liberty Properties announced in 2008 that Sandton City would receive a R1.77 billion upgrade.
 Liberty Properties Chief Executive Samuel Ogbo envisaged the complex as South Africa's very own Wall Street The redevelopment will include the construction of a 60-storey office tower, new retail and office space and residential apartments.
 The extension will stretch to 30000 m2 and the total complex will have a gross lettable area of 158000 m2.

 Trust Bank Building is a skyscraper in the Central Business District of Johannesburg, South Africa.
 It was built in 1970 to a height of 140 m.
 The building is the former head office of Trust Bank of South Africa, and as such has one of the largest bank vaults in South Africa.
-The building was sold in February 2003 for Rand 6.4 million (USD $640.000), which may prompt the name to be changed to that of the new tenant.
+The building was sold in February 2003 for Rand 6.4 million (US$640.000), which may prompt the name to be changed to that of the new tenant.